 - Add maple syrup, cream, melted butter, and cinnamon.

-- Using an electric mixer on low for a minute then increase speed until the sweet potato is fluffy and whipped all through.
+- Use a hand mixer on low for a minute then increase speed until the sweet potato is fluffy and whipped all through.
 Taste to adjust sweetness.

-- If you are short on time you can chop the sweet potatoes and simmer on the stove top.
-Just make sure that you drain them well.
+- If you are short on time chop them into sweet potato chunks and simmer in water in a large pot on the stovetop.
+Just make sure to drain the water from them.

 - In my opinion, roasting the sweet potatoes gives them the best flavor, so if you have the time I promise it's worth the effort.